“Who am I?”

 “What is my Purpose?”

-If you’ve never asked your Self these questions, you have not yet begun your journey of Self discovery!
+If you have never asked your Self these questions, you’ve not yet begun your journey of Self discovery!

-My first task after asking for ‘the Truth’ was to go through the whole bible and look for all the scriptures that:
+I was to go through the whole bible and select all the scriptures that;

 - Made me feel good